DesiQuintans/Pebble-safe/README.md

 ## Testing the colours

+Here are all of the colours in one swatch.
 I’ve also added `#FCFCFC`, my preferred light background colour, just a whisker off pure white so it’s a little easier on the eyes.

 ``` r